Pytrex/NissanDefinitions/README.md

 # Instructions
 To begin using these definitions, download and unzip the repository to wherever you want.
 Then inside of RomRaider, click "Definitions" -> "Definition File Manager" -> "Add" and then select the "NissanDefinitions.xml" file from the folder.

+For stability, use the most recent release.
+If you're wanting to get the newest additions and fixes, download the repository instead.
+While the repository should mostly be stable, there's always a chance that a definition file might have an error.

 For the logger, it's recommended to use the official logger definition file from https://www.romraider.com/forum/viewtopic.php?f=8&t=1642